Problem Gambling, Poverty and Homelessness

-Dr. Matheson recently became the lead research partner on three newly announced initiatives:
+Dr. Matheson is the lead research partner on the following initiatives:

 Good Shepherd Ministries poverty reduction fund project

 Optimizing support and service delivery for problem gambling among people with complex needs

 The Ministry of Health and Long-Term Care Health System Impact Fund for Targeted Research on Problem Gambling aims to ensure that research is innovative and evidence-based to inform policies and decision-making.
-Dr. Matheson (lead), Dr. Sara Guilcher (co-lead) and their team at St. Michael's Hospital and the University of Toronto will conduct four related projects that focus on problem gambling and poverty to improve experiences for clients and health practitioners.
-One component of this research involves a concept-mapping project to identify what health practitioners need in order to optimize service delivery for people with problem gambling and complex needs.
+Dr. Matheson (lead), Dr. Sara Guilcher (co-lead) and their team at St. Michael's Hospital and the University of Toronto conducted four related projects that focus on problem gambling and poverty to improve experiences for clients and health practitioners.
+One component of this research involved a concept-mapping project to identify what health practitioners need in order to optimize service delivery for people with problem gambling and complex needs.
 The team also conducted a scoping review of self-management strategies, qualitative interviews with clients of three community partner organizations and co-developed a smartphone app in partnership with the Biomedical Zone.
 The app was piloted at some of our partner organizations.